HasanAbdirahman/postbook/README.md

 #### The following functionality can be added
 * Comment
     * Add comment section on your post on other people's posts
+* Like
+   * Fix the Like issue I have